mrTimofey/eloquent-sluggable/README.md

 ## Features

 * `findBySlug`, `findBySlugOrFail`, `findByAny`, `findByAnyOrFail`
-* Automatic unique slug generation on create (if not set manually)
+* Automatic slug generation on create (if not set manually) by transliterating source attribute
+* Automatic unique constraint check after any slug modification on each saving (slug will be appended with -1/2/3/... until becomes unique)
-* Both slug or ID route resolving (ID field should be integer)
+* Both slug or ID route resolving (assuming ID field is integer)
+* Almost anything can be customized by method overriding or class fields

 ## Requirements